The One Who Remembered

 She stared back at him, looking deep in thought.

 "Uh, it doesn't bother you... does it?"

 She smiled warmly.
-"No." She walked up to him so they were face to face.
+"No." She walked up to him, so they were face to face.
 "It's ok.
 I understand."
-Then she kissed him on the cheek before leaving.
+She kissed him on the cheek, then turned and quickly left.

-Evina stood still for a while, he didn't know how long.
-The rain started just as he had predicted and he became drenched.
-Inside he felt a mixture of pain and joy.
-The shadow clearly didn't like her, but Evina didn't care about what it thought.
-This one time he chose to live without its influence.
+Evina stood still for a while; he didn't know how long.
+The rain began, just as he had predicted, and he became drenched.
+Inside, he felt a mixture of pain and joy.
+The Shadow clearly didn't like her, but Evina didn't care about what it thought.
+This one time he chose to live his life without its opinion.
 He felt amazing.
 Was this what love felt like?
-He couldn't help but smile just a little, and watched her disappear before turning around to go home.
+He couldn't help but smile just a little and watched her disappear before turning around to go home.